Postal services are fully available.

 Assessments

-To successfully complete this course, you must achieve a passing grade of 50% or higher on the overall course and 50% or higher on the mandatory Final Project.
-The following table illustrates how your final grade will be determined for this course.
+To successfully complete this course, students must achieve a passing grade of 50% or higher on the overall course and 50% or higher on the mandatory Final Project.

 Assignment 1: Literary Maps, Submission 1 20%